Many factors determine the level of your personal safety.

 Talk to the cruise line (or your agent) about security provided on your cruise ship.

-You want to be safe from other people’s germs.
+You will want to be safe from other people’s germs.
 You also want your cruise ship to follow closely all sanitation requirements.
+Although, pandemics (viruses of any kind or anything else) may not occur often, you never know about the habits (of cleanliness) of those around you.

 Visit the Center for Disease Control for Cruise Ship Inspection Reports.

-Consider using sanitizers or antibacterial wipes for your hands, and a disinfectant in your cabin.
+sanitizers and/or antibacterial wipes all the time.
+Use a spray disinfectant in your